johnkou97/johnkou97.github.io/_projects/exomoons.md

     </div>
 </div>
 <div class="caption">
     Each image has two panels showing.
-On the left, the convolved spectrum for β Pic b in green and the shifted spectrum due to the Doppler effect with v = 3000km/s with red.
+On the left, the convolved spectrum for β Pic b in green and the shifted spectrum due to the Doppler effect with v = 3000 km/s with red.
 On the right the result of the cross-correlation of the two spectra on the left.
 The vertical line represents the v = 0.
-On the small panel, there is the peak of the cross-correlation that is clearly at a non-zero velocity, close to $0.3 \times 10^7 \, \text{m/s}$.
+On the small panel, there is the peak of the cross-correlation that is clearly at a non-zero velocity, close to the true value of v = 3000 km/s.
 Left: Simulated spectrum provided by Dr. Tomas Stolker.
 Right: Simulated spectrum provided by Dr. Paul Mollière (based on the best-fit model of GRAVITY Collaboration).
 </div>

 The following table summarizes the measured velocities and their deviations from the true Doppler shift: